 Nongovernmental organizations (entities) receiving financial assistance from governmental sources in the form of grants, subsidies or contributions, are required to file an Entity Annual Report (Form E-1) with the State Board of Accounts.
 Receipt of the funding referred to above subjects your organization to State audit requirements discussed in IC 5-11-1-9.
 The information you report on the Entity Annual Report enables us to assist you in correctly determining your auditing and reporting requirements.

 - Modification/Final Reports/Updates

 Please refer to your grant guidelines for details on reporting required throughout your grant period.

 - Business Entity Report

-Non-governmental organizations must have an active Business Entity Report.
+Non-governmental organizations must have an active Business Entity Report if the organization is a DIRECT IAC grantee.
 After a business entity has formed or been granted authority to do business in the state of Indiana, it has an ongoing responsibility to file regular business entity reports.
 These reports must be filed every year by nonprofit organizations.
 The filings are due during the anniversary month of the organization's formation or the anniversary month when granted authority to do business in the state of Indiana.
 Any business past due on its entity report will not be able to sign a contract with the state or receive grant funds.
 If you have an existing account and need to file your annual report, go to http://www.in.gov/ai/appfiles/sos-berf/.
 If you are creating a new account or need to contact the Secretary of the State Business Services Division go to http://www.in.gov/sos/business/3648.htm.